GygesHekaton/Hekaton/readme.md

 People want to play with the cards they have.
 If you want to run [Black Lotus](https://scryfall.com/card/vma/4/black-lotus), it will be one of the most restrictive cards to include, but there should be a home for you.

 ## Concerns
-### Player Investment
+### Player Onboarding
 **Q:** *Isn't an online rating system and individual card valuation a high barrier of entry for new players?*

 **A:** Yes.
-However, the barrier to EDH is already unreasonably high, with far more convoluted ways of resolving it.
-New players accidentally play with banned cards or cards wildly higher or lower than their playgroup's meta because they don't know either how they work in other decks, or how they have been abused by others in the past.
+However, the barrier to EDH is already unreasonably high, and all of the current methods and the recently revealed ones by Hasbro are even more convoluted.
+New players accidentally play with banned cards or cards wildly higher or lower than their playgroup's meta because they don't know either how they work in other decks or how they have been abused by others in the past.
 This tool, if implemented simply, gives them a resource to review their new cards within a more coherent context without having to spend hours on youtube or reading articles to have the most basic understanding.

 **Q:** *Isn't price the main barrier to entry to most people?
 Shouldn't we rate expensive cards higher so that new players don't feel like they're missing out?*